 Botox and dermal fillers are often grouped together in conversation, but they serve very different purposes.
 When approached with care, education, and professional guidance, both treatments can be effective tools for softening signs of aging, restoring balance, and supporting confidence – without compromising natural expression.

-At Spa 901, we are pleased to offer Botox, Dysport, and Dermal Filler clinics in collaboration with Dr. Robert Krushel, ensuring every treatment is guided by medical expertise and a thoughtful, individualized approach.
+Botox, Dysport, and Dermal Filler clinics are offerred at our location through our new sister business, 901 Clinical Aesthetics, by Dr. Krushel, ensuring every treatment is guided by medical expertise and a thoughtful, individualized approach.

 Botox and Dysport work by relaxing targeted facial muscles.
 Over time, repeated facial expressions such as frowning, squinting, or raising the eyebrows can create fine lines and wrinkles.
 By temporarily reducing muscle movement in specific areas, Botox helps soften these lines while maintaining natural facial expression.
 It is most commonly used in the upper face — including the forehead, the area between the eyebrows, and around the eyes — but it can also be beneficial in the lower face.
 Treatments may help reduce a downturned smile, soften a gummy smile, minimize bunny lines, or ease prominent skin bands, depending on individual needs.